Bcrenshaw24/Library-System/Project-outline.md

 - All variables but the avalability are strings, should have comments that help define that

 Uncovered Problems:
-- Assign ISBMs to match the array index to allow dynamic readjustment
+- Assign IBSMs to match the array index to allow dynamic readjustment
 - Make a cleaner function that will correctly capitalize titles and author names regardless of input  assuming the input is somewhat valid
 - Find a way to dynamically add objects to the library without hardcoding variables/objects